omkarfadtare965/CodeChef/README.md

 - ___Batch predictions:___ It involves making predictions on a group of data at once, rather than one at a time.
 - ___Metadata:___ Metadata(data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage: history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
 - ___Orchestration:___ Orchestrationin simple terms means organizing and coordinating different tasks or components so they work together smoothly.
 - ___Orchestrator:___ Orchestrator is a tool that manages and schedules these tasks, ensuring they run in the correct order based on their dependencies.
-In machine learning
 - ___DAG (Directed Acyclic Graph):___ DAG is a powerful tool for defining ML pipelines
 - ___Model (performance) decay:___ Model performance decay refers to the gradual decline in the accuracy or effectiveness of a machine learning model over time.